mruelas71/animals/README.md

 ./animals.sh < animals-input
 ```
 ## How the Script Works
-[Explain in 3-5 sentences how your script works.
-Include information about:]
-- The use of the while loop to keep asking for user input
-- The case statement that checks the animal name
-- The * wildcard pattern that handles unknown inputs
-- How the loop exits when "Goodbye" is entered
+[The script keeps asking the user to type an animal name using a while loop.
+The case statement checks what the user types and shows a message for each animal or says "unkown animal" if it doesn't match anything.
+When the user types "Goodbye", the script says goodbye and stops the loop.]

 ## Testing Results
-[Describe your testing process and results.
-Include:]
-- Example valid inputs you tested (at least three, including “DOG”, “CAT”, “TIGER”)
-- Example invalid inputs and why they produce “unknown animal”
-- How you used the animals-input file to test
+[I tested valid inputs like DOG, CAT, and TIGER to check the correct messages.
+Invalid inputs like lion or fish showed "unkown animal" because they don't match any case.
+I also tested using the animals-input fule to see if the script handled multipled inputs correctly.]

 ## Challenges and Solutions
 [Optional: Describe any challenges you encountered while creating this script and how you solved them.
 This could include debugging issues, understanding case statements, or Git workflow problems.]

 ## Resources
-[List any resources you used (class slides, ChatGPT, etc.).
-Please refer to the course syllabus for more details on citations.]
+[Used the class slides and also got help from peers like Anthony Arriaga to assist with any confusion and errors.]

 ## License
 This project is part of coursework for Chapman University and is intended for educational purposes.